MohammedAlyami1/ai-var-detection-module-demo/README.md

 # Create Dataset
-### the dataset about 3 offside & 2 onside short videos around 12-7 sec taken the frames from each video
+### the dataset about 3 offside & 2 onside short clips around 12-7 sec taken the frames from each video

 ## Offside Results